EclecticSquare/chat-ease/README.md

-Are you dreading an upcoming party or event?
+<p style='font-size: 15px'>Are you dreading an upcoming party or event?
 Do you shudder at the thought of joining a conversation already in progress?
 If so, then Chat-Ease is for you.
 Ease your way into any conversation with a simple one liner that can grab the attention of those around you.
-Press a topic and get a phrase/idea to introduce to the conversation or start whole new one.
+Press a topic and get a phrase/idea to introduce to the conversation or start whole new one.</p>

 Languages/Technologies Used: React, Html, CSS, BootStrap,Matrialize,  Axios
     React:  Used to create a "one-page" application.
 Allows to flip from page to page quickly.